 When the user first enters the right URL address, will see the user interface as seen on the image below:

 From the top to the bottom, following can be seen: In the middle of the page, just below the description a button with the printed value '+' on it is to see.
 By pressing this button, another pair of textboxes will appear below in the section 'Phrase to translate'.
 There is a limit of 4 pairs of text boxes.
 By pressing another time, a message will appear to the user informing him about the limit.
 See image below:

 Figure 2: Word limit

-Below the section 'Phrase to translate' there is another section with the title 'Manage non manual characters' and a button in it, with the value printed on it 'Show'.
+Below the section 'Phrase to translate' there is another section entitled 'Manage non manual characters' and a button within.
+The button has the value 'Show' printed on it.

 By pressing the button, a new section will appear below, entitled as 'Non manual characters', which contains a button entitled as 'Check' and nine checkboxes, which allow the user to display ways to include information for the translation of the HamNoSys word or phrase also with non manual characters.
 (See figure 3 below)

 At first the checkboxes are disabled.
 The buttons can be checked for displaying and hiding the extra information for the translation, after pressing the 'Check' button.